 Then, President Trumbull (Freeman) informs Banning that he’s going to promote him to Secret Service director.
 Well, that’s nice, but then again, Banning and his wife (Piper Perabo) have an adorable girl child, and Banning’s not getting any younger.

 A horde of Secret Service agents die.
-So basically everyone’s dead except the POTUS (because Banning saved him) and Banning himself.
+Basically everyone’s dead except the POTUS (because Banning saved him) and Banning himself.
 However, the president, being in his 80s, is in a coma and therefore can’t say who it was who saved him.

 Therefore, Banning (also knocked senseless) comes to, handcuffed to a hospital bed, and finds himself a prime suspect, accused of a variety of treasonous things, such as Russia-collusion.